ChumpChief/FluidFramework/packages/loader/container-loader/README.md

 Critical errors can show up in #1 & #2 workflows.
 For example, data store URI may point to a deleted file, which will result in errors on container open.
 But file can also be deleted while container is opened, resulting in same error type being raised through "error" handler.

-Errors are of [ICriticalContainerError](../container-definitions/src/error.ts) type, and warnings are of [ContainerWarning](../container-definitions/src/error.ts) type.
-Both have `errorType` property, describing type of an error (and appropriate interface of error object):
+Errors are of [ICriticalContainerError](../container-definitions/src/error.ts) type.
+It has the `errorType` property, describing type of an error (and appropriate interface of error object):
 ```ts
      readonly errorType: string;
 ```